• Skip to main content

 How to Change iTunes Backup Location in Windows 11/10

-Going by our experience, it is not recommended to change iTunes Backup Location to an External Storage Drive, as it is known to corrupt backups files and cause problems while restoring iPhone.
+However, going by our experience, it is not recommended to change iTunes Backup Location to External Storage Drive, as it can sometimes end up corrupting the backups files and lead to problems on your device.

-The default Location of iTunes Backup on a Windows 11/10 computer varies, depending on how iTunes was installed on the computer.
+The default Location of iTunes Backup on a Windows computer varies, depending on how iTunes for Windows software was installed on your computer.

-If iTunes was downloaded and installed from Windows Store, the iTunes Backup of your iPhone will be located at path: C:\Users\UserName\Apple\MobileSync.
+If you had downloaded and installed iTunes from Windows Store, the iTunes Backup of your iPhone will be located at path: C:\Users\UserName\Apple\MobileSync.

 If iTunes was installed from outside Windows Store, the iTunes backup of your iPhone should be available at path C:\Users\(username)\AppData\Roaming\Apple Computer\MobileSync.